prisha-srivastava/portfolio/README.md

 ## Professional Highlights 💡:

+#### Data Analyst | University of Cincinnati – Centre for Business Analytics
+At the University of Cincinnati’s Centre for Business Analytics, I analyzed customer data for a steel manufacturer and led diagnostics for a metal detector recommendation system.
+I also developed ETL pipelines with Python and Databricks to improve system efficiency.
+This role enhanced my skills in data analysis, visualization, and the power of clean data in driving business decisions.
+I loved transforming raw data into actionable insights, fueling my passion for data-driven problem-solving.

 #### Project Analyst | Neo Initiative
-In my current role, I collaborate with a minority-owned business to uncover insights from their sales data, developing models that highlight key trends and inform growth strategies.
-I automate SEO tracking to enhance engagement and create customer-focused forecasting tools that drive retention initiatives.
-My work is centered on empowering informed decision-making and fostering long-term growth.
+At the Neo Initiative, I collaborated with minority-owned small businesses in the Greater Cincinnati area to provide data-driven insights that supported their growth.
+I analyzed sales data to identify key trends and developed predictive models that informed business decisions.
+Additionally, I automated SEO tracking systems and created customer-focused forecasting tools to enhance engagement and retention.
+My work was focused on empowering business owners with actionable insights, driving sustainable growth, and promoting economic equity within underserved communities.

 #### Risk Analyst | CyberBoxer.AI
 At CyberBoxer.AI, I analyzed complex insurance risks, transforming data into actionable premium and policy recommendations.
 My skills in location analysis and CAT modeling delivered comprehensive risk assessments, while my data-cleaning initiatives led to smoother underwriting processes and clearer insights.